Roy Suryo will report Bareskrim investigators related to the Jokowi diploma investigation - ExBulletin

 Roy Suryo will report Bareskrim investigators related to the Jokowi diploma investigation

-Jakarta, kompas.com – Telematics expert Roy Suryo will report the investigators Criminal investigation To a number of internal supervision institutions, the impact of the examination process of the 7th presidential diploma of the Republic of Indonesia Joko Widodo (Jokowi).
+Bentengsumbar.com – The expert in telematics Roy Suryo will report the investigator of the criminal investigation police to a certain number of internal supervision institutions, the impact of the inspection process of the 7th presidential diploma Joko Widodo (Jokowi).

 “Not transparent (the investigation) and will be reported to the above agency at the headquarters of the national police,” said Roy, when he was a guest speaker to the Adisty on Point program on YouTube Kompas TV, Friday (23/05/2025).